 Build your plan, then organize it.
 I don’t recommend developing the plan in the same order you present it as a finished document.
 For example, although the executive summary obviously comes as the first section of a business plan, I recommend writing it after everything else is done, so you know exactly what appears in the rest of your business plan.
 Likewise, although the management summary is usually presented towards the end of a finished business plan, it might be an easy place to start writing.

 Is the order important?
-If you have the main components, the order doesn’t matter that much, but here’s the sequence I suggest for a business plan.
-I have provided two outlines, one simple and the other more detailed.
+If you have the main components, the order doesn’t matter that much, but what’s presented here is the sequence I suggest for a standard business plan.

 1.3 Keys to Success